 Reading was a way for him to get to know humanity, the world, and God.
 His permanently-awakened curiosity was directed towards a variety of interests.
 Poetry in English and French occupied an important place.
 Although he was attentive to contemporary literature (with a special fondness for Milan Kundera), he constantly returned to his best-loved writers – Flaubert, Proust, and above all Montaigne, who brought him egotism, inner freedom, tolerance, open-minded skepticism, and the cult of friendship and loyalty.

-Strangely enough, Istomin was not tempted to get in touch with writers, unlike painters.
+Strangely enough, Istomin was not tempted to enter in personal contact with writers, unlike painters.
 The only exception was Samuel Beckett, to whom he was introduced by his close friend Avigdor Arikha.
 Nevertheless, Istomin’s affection and admiration for Beckett were more for the person than for the writer who, in any case, was very secretive about his work.

 Philosophy and science made up a significant part of Istomin’s reading.
 He had no scientific education, but had always been fascinated by mathematical and physical theories.
 Ned Rorem remembered him already being immersed in the Principia Mathematica by Whitehead and Russell when he was still a teenager.
 Later, he embarked on treatises on nuclear physics or astronomy, and read them as if they were poetic evocations of the origin of the world.
 In Istomin, there was always a confrontation between the temptation of nihilism and the aspiration for the existence of a divine presence.